cole-brown/veb/README.md

 - Choice of hash function: Currently SHA1 is hard-coded.
 Plan is to allow at least SHA1, SHA256, and MD5 during 'veb init'.
   - MD5 may be useful for people who have huge files (Virtual Machines, for example) and need fast hashing.
 - Testing: Will be added.
 Have been white-box testing to this point, but need actual test suites going forward.
+  - Testing on Windows.
+There's one place in the code where "/" is hard-coded.
+That'll have to go, unless Go makes Windows paths nice and non-backslashed for free.
 - Also, a sprinkling of TODOs in the code need to be TODONE.

 ## veb's intended usage